 Bolivia Vaccination Requirements: What You Actually Need

 When I was planning my trip to Bolivia, I lost count of how many conflicting vaccine lists I came across.
 Some made it sound like I was prepping for an expedition into uncharted jungle.
 Others were so vague I thought, surely that can’t be right?
-So here’s what I actually found — the real Bolivia vaccination requirements, without the faff.
+So here’s what I actually found!

-And yes, if the caption wasn’t clear enough, that is my real vaccine record card and authentic llama keychain from Bolivia used in the pic!
+And yes, if the caption wasn’t clear enough, that is my real vaccine record card and authentic llama keychain from Bolivia used in the pic.
 Only the realest stuff allowed here on F&F!
+If you’re here for quick, straight facts then I’ve also included a handy FAQ section at the end, as well as a checklist for vaccines too!

 Do You Have to Get Vaccinated to Enter Bolivia?